 - Make sure to get to the ferry more than two hours early as the rules stipulate.

 - Remember that you will have to turn off your propane tank before boarding the ferry, so plan accordingly if your fridge runs on propane.

 - Before leaving any pets inside during the ferry crossing, make sure they have plenty of food and water.
 And don’t forget to crack a few windows for ventilation.

 - While on the ferry, if you are planning to eat at the on-board restaurant, check the hours first.
 It may not be open during your entire crossing, so you may need to plan around that.

 - Once on the land, make sure to have cash on you for some of the smaller campgrounds and markets.

-- Boondocking is pretty open if you aren’t drawing attention to yourself.
+- Boondocking in Newfoundland is pretty open if you aren’t drawing attention to yourself.
 We had luck in roadside pull-offs, parking lots and Walmarts.